 Applying to JBU

-As a Home-Educated Student
+As an International Student

 Applying to JBU is quick and easy.
 Fill out the online application, send in your transcripts and other materials, and you'll receive an admission decision within as little as three business days!

-$25 for domestic and international students.
-Request an application fee waiver.
+$25 for international students.

 Start-to-finish, the application takes less than 15 minutes!